reazon-research/OpenArm/README.md

 ```

 # About
-OpenArm is an open-source humanoid robot arm designed for AI and robotics research in human-centered environments.
-Its modular hardware and accessible software make it a flexible platform for teleoperation, imitation learning, and real-world data collection.

-Our goal is to advance physical intelligence by enabling robots that operate safely and effectively alongside people — in homes, service contexts, and caretaking settings.
-Powered by direct-drive (QDD-based) actuators, OpenArm offers high backdrivability and compliance, making it well-suited for interactive, assistive, and data-driven tasks.

-The project is under active development, and we’re collaborating with researchers, developers, and labs to shape the next generation of practical humanoid systems.

 ### 📚 Resources
 This repository includes everything needed to build, simulate, and operate OpenArm — including hardware files, software, and example setups for teleoperation and simulation.